-The truth is, women are still underrepresented in Science, Technology, Engineering, and Mathematics (STEM).
+The truth is, that women are still underrepresented in Science, Technology, Engineering, and Mathematics (STEM).
 According to the U.S. Bureau of Labor Statistics, women comprise 39 percent of chemists and material scientists, 28 percent of environmental scientists and geoscientists, 16 percent of chemical engineers, and merely 12 percent of civil engineers.

 We can’t strive to become what we don’t see.
 In spite of the gains of diversity, young women still rarely see successful women role models represented in STEM fields.

-We cannot allow our hard earned gains to recede.
+We cannot allow our hard-earned gains to recede.
 A conscious effort still needs to be put forth to show and celebrate more examples of women in the STEM arena.
-Women (and men) need to demand that women be represented and acknowledged in every facet of our society – from roles in TV shows and movies, to classrooms, community groups, and inside laboratories.
+Women (and men) need to demand that women be represented and acknowledged in every facet of our society – from roles in TV shows and movies to classrooms, community groups, and inside laboratories.

 Yet, in spite of the progress women have made in STEM, biases continue to push women away from technology-based careers.
 My goal is to raise awareness and finally erase those biases for good.

 In celebration of Women’s History Month, let’s honor four pioneering women who made indelible marks in the crucial areas of Science, Technology, Engineering and Math: